aws-samples/aws-cdk-intro-workshop/workshop/content/40-dotnet/20-create-project/300-structure.md

         static void Main(string[] args)
         {
             var app = new App(null);
-            new CdkWorkshopStack(app, "CdkWorkshopStack", new StackProps());
+            new CdkWorkshopStack(app, "CdkWorkshopStack");

             app.Synth();
         }
     }
 }
 ```

-This code loads and instantiate the `CdkWorkshopStack` class from the
+This code loads and instantiates the `CdkWorkshopStack` class from the
 `src/CdkWorkshop/CdkWorkshopStack.cs` file.
 We won't need to look at this file anymore.

 ## The main stack